Erfan-Nazari/Bankruptcy_Prediction-DSI_Project/README.md

 Identified class imbalance in the dataset.
 Explored correlations between features to uncover potential multicollinearity issues.

-### 2. Feature Selection:
+### 2. Data Preprocessing and Feature Engineering:

 Applied statistical and machine learning-based techniques to identify the most relevant features.
 Reduced dimensionality to improve model performance and interoperability.

-### 3. Model Training/Testing Without SMOTE:
+### 3. Model Building and Model Selection:

-Trained several classification models (e.g., Logistic Regression, Random Forest, Gradient Boosting) on the original dataset.
-Evaluated models using metrics such as accuracy, precision, recall, F1-score, and ROC-AUC.
+#### 3.a

+#### 3.b Model Training/Testing with Class Weights:

+We address the highly imbalanced data using class weights.
+Trained several machine learning classification models to predict company bankruptcy using financial indicators.
+Selected the best-performing model based on evaluation metrics.

-### 4. Model Training/Testing With SMOTE (Addressing Class Imbalance):
+#### 3.c Model Training/Testing With SMOTE (Addressing Class Imbalance):

 Applied Synthetic Minority Over-sampling Technique (SMOTE) to balance the dataset.
-Retrained the models and compared performance with those trained on the imbalanced dataset.
+Retrained the models and compared performance.

-### 5. Model Evaluation and Selection:

 Selected the best-performing model based on evaluation metrics.
-Stored the trained model in the best_model/ directory for future use.

-### 6. Report Generation:

-Summarized findings and insights in structured reports available in the reports/ directory.
+### 4. Conclusion:

+Summarized findings.